Anne Sigrid Refsum

 - Literary history from below

 My PhD project is part of the Norwegian Research Council funded project "Norwegian Broadside Ballads 1550-1950.
 Recovering a Lost Cultural Heritage".
 The Norwegian equivalent of broadside ballads - skillingsviser or skilling ballads - has been a neglected area of study up until recent times.
 These texts shed significant light on the social, literary and media history of especially the lower classes.
-In my project I wish to explore how these ballads and songs may have contributed to the creation of a sense of community and national identity in the decades surrounding the Norwegian constitution of 1814, which was also the year of the dissolution of the union with Denmark.
-This period is usually associated with national romanticism in Norway, but how nationally inclined were the lower classes of the time?
-Which songs did they enjoy singing, and to what extent did those songs contribute to the ideas of what Norway and being Norwegian was?
+For my project I have collected a vast corpus of more than a thousand songs.
+I wish to use these songs to explore what sort of literary influence and cultural influence they might have had on the general public.
+What were the 'Greatest Hits' of the time, and to what extent were they shared across different communities?
+How did these songs connect urban and rural, elite and common audiences?

 Formerly I have been a research assistant in the Norwegian Broadside Ballads project, and as an assistant professor I have been involved in teaching the modules NORD 1108 and NORD 6104.
 I have also developed my own module in Scandinavian literature under the designation NORD 2100: "The other literary history.
 Popular literature in oral and written tradition approx. 1600-1900".